Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_billing/_index.md

 7. Enter the Customer portal URL.
 This is the Stripe billing portal URL.
 8. Click **Save**.

-Each time a consumer from the consumer organization of the Marketplace subscribe to a product, a first invoice with the base price plan is generated.
-The consumer cannot request access to product resources until this first invoice is paid within Stripe portal.
+Each time a consumer from the consumer organization of the Marketplace subscribes to a product, a first invoice with the base price plan (setup cost and/or recurring fees) is generated.
+The consumer cannot request access to product resources until this first invoice is paid within the Stripe portal.

-On a monthly or annual basis, depending on the plan metering period, a new invoice is generated that is based on the consumer consumption.
-The invoice is added to the subscription invoices list with the link to pay it.
+On a monthly or annual basis, depending on the plan metering period, a new invoice is generated that is based on the consumer consumption and the recurring plan base price (if any).
+The invoice is added to the subscription invoices list, along with the link to pay it.

 Once the consumer terminates the subscription, a final invoice is generated based on the usage consumed between the last invoice and termination.